-School and college is a time of growth, but young people with autism, mental health conditions or learning disabilities face additional challenges.
-Leading schools and colleges are introducing Brain in Hand alongside, and instead of, one-to-one support to help students reduce anxieties and grow vital independence skills.
+School, college and university days are a time of growth.
+But young people with autism, mental health conditions or learning disabilities face additional challenges.
+Brain in Hand helps young people to reduce anxieties and grow vital independence skills.

-A unique support software Brain in Hand gives students access to detailed personalised support, when and where they need it, from their phone or iPad.
-If additional support is needed the pupil can request urgent assistance from support staff discretely through Brain in Hand.
-This enables quick intervention and gives the pupil reassurance that support staff are there.
+A unique support system, Brain in Hand gives students access to detailed personalised support, when and where they need it, from their phone or iPad.
+If additional help is needed the student can request urgent assistance from support staff discretely through the Brain in Hand app.
+This enables quick intervention and gives the student reassurance that support staff are there.

-From a central website, staff have visibility of everyone’s usage information, latest anxiety levels and can be alerted if anyone is distressed.
-This monitoring and insight means they are better informed when talking with each pupil during periods of reflection or planning.
-They also have time-stamped detailed information to help staff planning and commissioning meetings.
+From a central website, support staff have visibility of everyone’s usage information, latest anxiety levels and can be alerted if anyone is distressed, so that you can help before a situation escalates.

 Brain in Hand is helping us narrow the achievement gap for more vulnerable learners.
 Our team was described as outstanding in our Ofsted and Brain in Hand helped us achieve this.
 We wouldn’t be without it now!

 We’ve adopted Brain in Hand as part of our plan.
 This cutting edge technology will help transform our service provision and student satisfaction.
 Initially 200 of our students will be given this empowering app.

 Brain in Hand has helped me to solve all sorts of problems by myself, which has really built my confidence.